 The Great Pyramid of Giza

-.
 It was built for Pharaoh Khufu, who ruled during the Fourth Dynasty around 2580-2560 BC.
 The Great Pyramid is the only remaining structure of the Seven Wonders of the Ancient World.
-It is widely regarded as one of human history's most impressive architectural achievements.
+It is regarded as one of human history's most impressive architectural achievements.

 The interior of the Great Pyramid contains a series of chambers and passageways, including the King's Chamber, which houses a granite sarcophagus believed to have once held the remains of Pharaoh Khufu.
-The sophisticated design and precise alignment of the Pyramid with the cardinal directions inspires awe and wonder among scholars and visitors alike.
+The sophisticated design and precise alignment of the Pyramid with the cardinal directions inspire awe and wonder among scholars and visitors alike.

 The Pyramid of Khafre